stevenctl/Resume.md/README.md

 http://github.com/stevenctl

 Enthusiastic software developer with a passion for learning new ways to build and leverage technology.
 A large believer in dev-ops and ownership from coding, testing, deployment all the way to support.
 Accustomed to an Agile and Test-Driven development environment.
-I have an extremw interest in machine learning and have been studying via meetups, Fast.ai, and the Stanford CS231N course online.
+I have an extreme interest in machine learning and have been studying via meetups, Fast.ai, and the Stanford CS231N course online.

 ## Technical Skills